Lörrach – Müllheim

 Lörrach – Müllheim is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 282.
 It is located in southwestern Baden-Württemberg, comprising the district of Lörrach and southwestern parts of the district of Breisgau-Hochschwarzwald.

 Lörrach – Müllheim was created for the inaugural 1949 federal election.
 Whilst the Christian Democratic Union won a plurality in the 2025 election, under the new voting system, their candidate did not actually win a seat in the Bundestag.
 This was due to the distribution of seats won by the CDU being decided by the first (direct) vote percentage of each winning CDU candidate, determining who took the seats.
-As the CDU candidate got a low vote of 33.2%, the seat will remain vacant throughout the 21st Bundestag.
+As the CDU candidate got a low vote of 33.2%, the seat was vacant from 2025 to 2026; winning candidate Stefan Glaser entered the Bundestag in 2026 upon the resignation of Andreas Jung.

 Geography

 Lörrach – Müllheim is located in southwestern Baden-Württemberg.
 As of the 2021 federal election, it comprises the Lörrach district and the municipalities of Auggen, Bad Krozingen, Badenweiler, Ballrechten-Dottingen, Buggingen, Eschbach, Hartheim am Rhein, Heitersheim, Müllheim, Münstertal/Schwarzwald, Neuenburg am Rhein, Staufen im Breisgau, and Sulzburg from the Breisgau-Hochschwarzwald district.